bonnom/Micro-manager-Arduino/README.md

 # Micro-manager-Arduino
 The original micro-manager arduino firmware is specifically written for the Arduino uno and won't work on the newer and faster 32-bit arduinos.
 This project aims to rewrite the original firmware to get compatibility with the newer arduino compatible boards.
 The original firmware and guide can be found on the micro-manager website [link](https://micro-manager.org/wiki/Arduino).

-Please keep in mind that the 32-bit boards in general don't have a 5V output and that most of them don't have 5V tolerant inputs.
+Please keep in mind that the 32-bit arduinos boards gets damaged when 5V is applied on the input pins.
-A lot of devices should be triggered just fine with the arduinos 3.3V output but it is not guaranteed.
 Voltage level conversion must be needed when using 5V input on not 5V tolerant boards.

+Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

 ## Working Arduino boards:
 * Teensy 3.2 & 3.1